-With Covid-19 this year it is set to be a Christmas unlike any other.
-We are limited to seeing a select few family and friends or we may not have many friends or family to see even if we were allowed.
+At Christmas we might be limited to seeing select family members and friends or we may not have many friends or family.
 Christmas time can cause some people to feel more isolated than at any other time of year.

 Why might Christmas be difficult for trauma sufferers?

 PTSD symptoms might include difficulty with moods, intrusive memories and thoughts as well as hyper-arousal.
 Acting normally in a family setting whilst trying to manage these symptoms can be very difficult.
 The disparity between how you feel and the impression you are trying to give to others can be overwhelming.
 Managing intense emotions in the context of family and friends can also be difficult.
 Although good friends and close family are sometimes in the best position to support us they are also the people who can trigger us the most.

 If you think that you might be suffering from trauma symptoms it can be helpful to communicate this to close family and trusted friends so that they know what you are going through.
 If they know what symptoms you are suffering from they can make extra provision for you.
 Communicating your needs is also important so that family members do not question you taking some time out or wanting to be on your own at times when everyone else is feasting or partying.